Blog

 .. or if channels 2, 3, 4, 5, 7, 8, 9, 10, 12, 13 or even 14 are in use ..

-Another question: What does the boundary of that circle represent?
+A very revealing question to ask when reviewing a supplier’s design, proposal or product datra sheet is: What does the boundary of that Wi-Fi circle represent?
 Is it:

 • Signal Strength (dBm)?